danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 	<img src="https://raw.github.com/danomatika/PdParty/master/doc/guide/screenshots/osc_settings_iPhone.png"/>
 </p>

-Enable the OSC server here and update its settings: ports, host (destination address), etc. The Local IP Address is the network IP of the device itself so you know where to send OSC messages to from another device.
+Enable the OSC server here and update its settings: ports, host (destination address), etc. The network IP address of the device itself is shown so you know where to send OSC messages to from another device.
+The server supports both IPv4 and IPv6.

+Send via [multicast](https://en.wikipedia.org/wiki/IP_multicast) by setting a multicast group in the Host field such as "224.0.0.0/24."

 ### MIDI Settings